crystal-lang/crystal-book/syntax_and_semantics/attributes.md

 ## NoInline

 Tells the compiler to never inline a method call.
-This has no effect if the method yields.
+This has no effect if the method yields, since functions with yield are always inlined.

 ```crystal
 @[NoInline]